 3 For by the grace given me I say to every one of you: Do not think of yourself more highly than you ought, but rather think of yourself with sober judgment, in accordance with the faith God has distributed to each of you.
 4 For just as each of us has one body with many members, and these members do not all have the same function, 5 so in Christ we, though many, form one body, and each member belongs to all the others. – Romans 12:3-5

-When we realize God’s mercy and grace for us it not only causes us to worship Him, but it completely changes how we see ourselves and our relationships with others.
-We no longer treat people based on what they can offer us, but rather we put them above ourselves.
-Just take a moment and think about the humility of Christ: not only did He love us when we had nothing to offer Him, but He died for us when we rejected Him.
+When we recognize God’s mercy and grace for us, it not only causes us to worship Him, but it completely changes how we see ourselves and our relationships with others.
+We no longer treat people based on what they can offer us, but rather we place them above ourselves.
+Just take a moment and reflect on the humility of Christ: not only does He love us in our sin, but He died for us when we rejected Him.

-- Meditate on the humility of Jesus and the price He paid for you.
+- Reflect on the humility of Jesus and the price He paid for you.

 - Ask God to fill you with humility and to help you trust that you belong to Him.

 - Pray that you would treat your teammates the way Christ treats you.